Course Outline

 Format:

-You will be provided with essay topics in Week 1 and asked to critically analyse current research in human development on the topic.
-Further information will be provided on Canvas at that time.
+You will be asked to critically analyse current research in human development on the topic.
+Further information will be provided on Canvas at an appropriate time.

 Criteria: